Custom Search

 The Turn Around...
 These Pluses are on Your Side.

-....But, on second thought, considering the creation of paper miniatures, and the thought of Jim's site.... and our earlier mentioned items of computers, etc., we realize that Jim has done all the work for us!
+....But, on second thought, considering the creation of letter material minis, and the thought of Jim's site.... and our earlier mentioned items of computers, etc., we realize that Jim has done all the work for us!

 He already possesses those items in calculated measure for a wide array of doll house sizes.
 Awesome.